 Grace Lee joined our board of directors in August 2020.
-Ms. Lee is the senior vice president and chief human resources and diversity officer for Lumentum Holdings, joining there in August 2021, where she is responsible for the strategic leadership of global Human Resources, Diversity, Equity and Inclusion.
+Ms. Lee is the Executive Vice President, Chief Human Resources and Diversity Officer for Lumentum Holdings, joining there in August 2021, where she is responsible for the strategic leadership of global Human Resources, Diversity, Equity and Inclusion.
 Prior to that, she was the senior vice president and the Chief Human Resources and Diversity Officer at Cubic Corporation since October 2018.
 Prior to joining Cubic, she held similar roles at Charles River Laboratories, a publicly traded biotechnology company, from June 2016 to October 2018; Beckman Coulter, a Danaher operating company, from November 2014 to June 2016; TTM Technologies from November 2010 to November 2014; and IMI Severe Service (now IMI Critical Engineering) from July 2007 to November 2010.
 Ms. Lee received her master's degree in human resources from Cornell University's ILR School, her master's degree in Global Leadership from the University of San Diego School of Business, and her bachelor's degree in Communications from the University of the Philippines.
 She has been recognized as one of the top 50 chief diversity officers from the National Diversity Council.